Medication Search: Apo-Salvent

-Do not take this medication if you:
+Do not use inhaled salbutamol if you:

 Many medications can cause side effects.
-A side effect is an unwanted response to a medication when it is taken in normal doses.
+A side effect is an unwanted response to a medication when it is used in normal doses.
 Side effects can be mild or severe, temporary or permanent.

 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.

-The following side effects have been reported by at least 1% of people taking this medication.
+The following side effects have been reported by at least 1% of people using this medication.
 Many of these side effects can be managed, and some may go away on their own over time.

 Contact your doctor if you experience these side effects and they are severe or bothersome.
 Your pharmacist may be able to advise you on managing side effects.

-Although most of the side effects listed below don’t happen very often, they could lead to serious problems if you do not seek medical attention.
+Although most of the side effects listed below don’t happen very often, they could lead to serious problems if you do not check with your doctor or seek medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur: